yottaawesome/onyx32/README.md

 Onyx32 is an experimental Win32 framework written in C++ that is currently in development.
 It's intended to take advantage of newer C++ features and provide a pleasant interface in lieu of the ugly Win32 C calls.
 The project initially started as a means for me to learn newer C++ features while also exploring the Win32 API.

-It goes without saying that this project is purely for fun and education.
-Building and maintaining frameworks takes serious work; if you need a GUI framework for production Win32 work, consider [wxWidgets](https://www.wxwidgets.org/).

 ## Status

 _In development._ The framework is continually being improved and refactored with time, so the API may not be stable.

+## Caveats

+It goes without saying that this project is purely for my own fun and education; it's not meant for production-level work.
+Win32 also has a huge surface area for an API, so Onyx32 is woefully incomplete in terms of features.
+Remember that building and maintaining quality frameworks takes serious work; if you need a GUI framework for production Win32 work, consider [wxWidgets](https://www.wxwidgets.org/).

 ## Using the library

-Development is best done in Visual Studio 2019.
-Onyx32 targets the latest Windows SDK.
+Development is best done in Visual Studio 2019 Community Edition.
+Onyx32 targets the latest Windows SDK, so you will need the "Desktop development with C++" workload installed for your Visual Studio.
 Simply clone this repo and open it in Visual Studio -- you should be able to build immediately.

 ### Using Onyx32.Gui.dll